 - Outlining information distribution from the fundamental depository to your BI applications

-Metadata describes the data warehouse and offers a framework for data.
-It helps in constructing, preserving, handling and making use of the data warehouse.
+Before we delve into the different types of metadata in data mining, we first need to understand what is metadata.
+In the data warehouse architecture, metadata describes the data warehouse and offers a framework for data.
+It helps in constructing, preserving, handling, and making use of the data warehouse.

 - Technical Metadata, which comprises information that can be used by developers and managers when executing warehouse development and administration tasks.

-- Business Metadata, which comprises information that offers easily understandable standpoint of the data stored in the warehouse.
+- Business Metadata comprises information that offers an easily understandable standpoint of the data stored in the warehouse.

-Metadata plays an important role for the businesses as well as the technical teams to understand the data present in the warehouse and to convert it into information.
+Metadata plays an important role for businesses and the technical teams to understand the data present in the warehouse and convert it into information.

 4. Data Warehouse Access Tools

 A data warehouse uses a database or group of databases as a foundation.
 Data warehouse corporations generally cannot work with databases without the use of tools unless they have database administrators available.
-However, in that is not the case with all business units.
-This is why they use the assistance of several no-code data warehousing tools.
-That are separated into:
+However, that is not the case with all business units.
+This is why they use the assistance of several no-code data warehousing tools, such as:

 - Query and reporting tools, which help users produce corporate reports for analysis that can be in the form of spreadsheets, calculations, or interactive visuals.